-- Article 22 Kindergarten is to cultivate the basics for compulsory education and future education, provide childcare, provide an appropriate environment for the healthy growth of young children, with the purpose of nurturing their mental and physical development. - Article 23 Education in kindergarten is to be provided with the aim of achieving the following purposes, in order to realize the objectives provided in the preceding Article. - (i) nurturing basic habits necessary for a healthy, safe, and happy life, and promoting the harmonic development of various bodily functions; - (ii) nurturing an attitude of participation, deepening a sense of trust towards family and familiar people, and developing the formation of independence, discipline, a cooperative spirit, and normative consciousness, through group living; - (iii) nurturing interest towards familiar social life, life, and nature, and developing the formation of a correct understanding, attitude, and ability to think towards them; - (iv) giving towards the correct use of words, and nurturing an attitude of intention to understand the others' words, through daily conversation, and familiarizing with picture books and fairy tales; - (v) nurturing the formation of a rich sensibility and power of expression, through familiarizing with music, physical expression, and formation etc. - Article 24 In kindergarten, education is to be provided in order to realize the purposes provided in Article 22, as well as working to support education in infancy locally and in the home, such as giving advice and providing necessary information in response to relevant persons including custodians and local residents seeking advice, for a wide range of issues regarding education in infancy. - Article 25 (1) Matters including kindergarten curriculum relating to the contents of childcare shall be prescribed by the Minister of Education, Culture, Sports, Science and Technology, in compliance with the provisions of Articles 22 and 23. - (2) When the Minister of Education, Culture, Sports, Science and Technology prescribes matters including kindergarten curriculum relating to the contents of childcare pursuant to the provisions of the preceding paragraph, it must ensure consistency with the standards of the child welfare facilities specified by the Cabinet Office Order pursuant to the provision of Article 45 paragraph (2) of the Child Welfare Act(Act No. 164 of 1947)(Limited to the parts related to the portion of childcare in a nursery center of item (iii).) and curriculum and other matters related to the contents of education and childcare of child center in coordination between kindergarten and nursery center established by the competent minister pursuant to the provision of Article 10 paragraph (1) of the Act on Advancement of Comprehensive Service Related to Education, Child Care, of Preschool Children (Act No. 77 of 2006).
+- Article 22 A kindergarten is to cultivate the foundations for compulsory and further education, provide childcare, provide an appropriate environment for the healthy growth of young children, with the purpose of nurturing their mental and physical development. - Article 23 Education in kindergarten is to be provided with the aim of achieving the following purposes, in order to realize the objectives provided in the preceding Article: - (i) nurturing basic habits necessary for a healthy, safe, and happy life, and promoting the harmonious development of various bodily functions; - (ii) nurturing an attitude of participation, deepening a sense of trust towards family and familiar people, and developing the formation of independence, discipline, a cooperative spirit, and normative consciousness, through group living; - (iii) nurturing interest towards familiar social life, life and nature, and developing the formation of a correct understanding, attitude, and ability to think towards them; - (iv) guiding towards the correct use of words, and nurturing an attitude of intention to understand others' words, through daily conversation, and familiarizing with picture books and stories, etc.; - (v) nurturing rich feelings and the ability to express oneself, through familiarizing with music, physical expression and creating things, etc. - Article 24 In kindergarten, education is to be provided in order to realize the purposes provided in Article 22, as well as working to support education in early childhood provided locally and in the home, such as giving advice and providing necessary information in response to relevant persons including custodians and local residents seeking advice, for a wide range of issues regarding education in early childhood. - Article 25 (1) Matters for kindergarten curriculum and others relating to the contents of childcare are to be prescribed by the Minister of Education, Culture, Sports, Science and Technology, under the provisions pursuant to Articles 22 and 23. - (2) When the Minister of Education, Culture, Sports, Science and Technology prescribes matters for kindergarten curriculum and other things relating to the contents of childcare pursuant to the provisions under the preceding paragraph, it must ensure consistency with the standards of the child welfare facilities specified by Cabinet Office Order pursuant to the provisions of Article 45, paragraph (2) of the Child Welfare Act (Act No. 164 of 1947) (limited to the parts related to the portion of childcare in a nursery center of item (iii)), and curriculum and other matters related to the contents of education and childcare of child center in coordination between kindergarten and center for early childhood education and care specified by the competent minister pursuant to Article 10, paragraph (1) of the Act on Advancement of Comprehensive Service Related to Education, Child Care of Preschool Children (Act No. 77 of 2006).